nsh87/ehrcorral/docs/overview.rst

 --------------

-Exploding the data set refers to the process of generating additional Records from each Record by combining or switching fields.
+Exploding the data set refers to the process of generating additional Records from each Record by combining, switching, or expanding fields.
 The purpose of exploding the data set is to mitigate the effect of certain data entry errors or scenarios encountered in EHRs, such as the transposition of first name and middle name, or the entry of a nickname in a name field.
 This process is used in conjunction with blocking in order to increase the potential matches of a record that might have these errors.

 Consider a Record for a man named Bill Taft Robinson: